sachin-pikle/devops-yum-gvme-micronaut-hello/README.md

-# Using GraalVM Enterprise in OCI DevOps to build a Micronaut REST App
+# Using Oracle GraalVM in OCI DevOps to build a Micronaut REST App

-This sample shows how to use GraalVM Enterprise Edition in OCI DevOps build pipelines to build a simple Micronaut hello world REST application.
-You can use this approach to build any high-performance Java application with Micronaut, GraalVM Enterprise and OCI DevOps.
+This sample shows how to use Oracle GraalVM in OCI DevOps build pipelines to build a simple Micronaut hello world REST application.
+You can use this approach to build any high performance Java application with Micronaut, Oracle GraalVM and OCI DevOps.

 ## What is GraalVM?

-GraalVM is a high-performance JDK distribution that can accelerate any Java workload running on the HotSpot JVM.
+GraalVM is a high performance JDK distribution that can accelerate any Java workload running on the HotSpot JVM.

 GraalVM Native Image ahead-of-time compilation enables you to build lightweight Java applications that are smaller, faster, and use less memory and CPU.
 At build time, GraalVM Native Image analyzes a Java application and its dependencies to identify just what classes, methods, and fields are absolutely necessary and generates optimized machine code for just those elements.

-GraalVM Enterprise Edition is available for use on Oracle Cloud Infrastructure (OCI) at no additional cost.
+Oracle GraalVM is available for use on Oracle Cloud Infrastructure (OCI) at no additional cost.

 ## What is Micronaut?